MicrosoftDocs/powerapps-docs/powerapps-docs/user/profile-cards.md

 Profile cards can be seen on contact and user records.
 You can only view them when they are in a lookup.

 ### Where is information shown in the profile card coming from?
 The information shown on the contact profile card is fetched from Common Data Service (and not Microsoft Exchange).
-This means the contact details are coming from Dynamics 365.

 The information shown on the user profile card is fetched from Office 365 (Azure Active Directory).
 For more information, see [Profile cards in Office 365 (admin section)](https://support.office.com/article/Profile-cards-in-Office-365-e80f931f-5fc4-4a59-ba6e-c1e35a85b501).